samuraicarm/thingful-server/README.md

 ## Setting Up

 - Install dependencies: `npm install`
-- Create development and test databases: `createdb thingful`, `createdb thingful-test`
+- Create development and test databases: `createdbthingful`, `createdb thingful-test`
 - Create database user: `createuser thingful`
 - Grant privileges to new user in `psql`:
   - `GRANT ALL PRIVILEGES ON DATABASE thingful TO thingful`